KCblama19/QRCodeComponent/README.md

 ### What I learned

-It has a bit itimidating how small project like this took most of my mind power, the reason being I haven't code with HTML and CSS for over a year or two before taking on this project and I have to recap and do some researches to get things in order.
+It was a bit intimidating how small project like this took most of my mind power, the reason being, I haven't code with HTML and CSS for over a year or two and I have to recap and do some researches to get things in order.(It was amazing, going back to old resources).

 Overall it was amazing, thanks to frontend Mentor